-- Customized SAS Log (.log) – Contains all elements of a standard SAS log with the exception of the number of observation‚ which has been removed to protect confidentiality.
+- Customized SAS Log (.log)—contains all elements of a standard SAS log with the exception of observation counts‚ which have been removed to protect confidentiality.

-- Real Time Remote Access (RTRA) log created from the Real Time Remote Access (RTRA) system (.txt) – Informs users about which stage of the Real Time Remote Access (RTRA) process the SAS program has successfully completed.
+- Real Time Remote Access (RTRA) log created from the RTRA system (.txt)—informs users about which stage of the RTRA process the SAS program has successfully completed.

-- Tables (.html) – Contains output results in HTML format.
+- Tables (.html)—contains output results in HTML format ("RTRAFreq" macro only).

 Users may receive the following message when accessing output in SAS dataset format: